Important: Google Fi must be activated and used in the US. After that, Fi service can be used outside of the US.

 iMessage is an Apple messaging service that allows messages to be sent between Apple devices.

-For any group texts you were a part of, you'll have to create new threads on your Android device and include all participants.
+For any group texts you were a part of, you'll have to create new threads on your new device and include all participants.
 You won't receive new messages from existing iMessage group threads once you make the switch.

 - You may be asked to install an update.
 Your phone will install the update, restart, and then you can continue setting up your phone.